Probability: Independent Events

 Some people think "it is overdue for a Tail", but really truly the next toss of the coin is totally independent of any previous tosses.

-Saying "a Tail is due", or "just one more go, my luck is due" is called The Gambler's Fallacy
+Saying "a Tail is due", or "just one more go, my luck is due to change" is called The Gambler's Fallacy

 Of course your luck may change, because each toss of the coin has an equal chance.